GAliNor/xpath-retriever/README.md

-* Lookup it's id
+* Look up its id

-* If it doesn't possess an id, it will check if there is no similar tag in the DOM
+* If it doesn't possess an id, it will check if there is no other similar tag in the DOM